 Yes it needs to evidence both the level at which you have assessed your service and those below it.
 In some cases it is not possible to evidence the higher level without evidencing the levels below.

 However where items are mentioned in lower levels and don’t automatically appear in the higher it would be expected that the narrative and evidence captures these too.

 Due to staffing issues / organisational changes we would like to request an extension to the Outcomes Framework self-evaluation process

-The baseline self-evaluation is intended to provide a snapshot of where the organisation and LKS is at this moment in time in relation to the Outcomes.
+The baseline self-evaluation is intended to provide a snapshot of where the organisation and LKS is in relation to the Outcomes at the submission date.
 We are unable to extend the deadline for submission.